- Location: Hawaii

 - $10,000 if your product is motorcycles and/or scooters.

 - Franchisers must supply their agreements with manufactures or distributors.

-- If you'll be selling new cars and a service center is on site, you will need to make the Motor Vehicle Repair Industry Board aware of it.
+- If you'll be selling new cars and a service center is on site, you will need to make the Motor Vehicle Repair Industry Board aware of this.
 If work is outsourced to another shop, then you must provide certified verification of the deal.

 The nonrefundable application fee alone is $50, regardless of the type of license or the location of your dealership.
 Beyond that, the fee schedule becomes a little complicated.

-Dealer licenses are valid for up to two years, and all of them expire on June 30 of even-numbered years.
+Dealer licenses are valid for up to 2 years, and all of them expire on June 30 of even-numbered years.
 Therefore, your initial licensing fees will depend upon how close you are to this deadline.
 Furthermore, each type of license has a different fee, and the costs are much higher for those applying for a license in Honolulu.

 Fees can vary dramatically based on all these factors.
 For the complete list, see the Application for License - Motor Vehicle Dealer or Auction.